 It’s important to mention that Personizely acts both as a Processor and Controller depending on the provenience on the data it handles:

+- We only process data controlled by the Client, such as the list of customers’ contact information Clients may import or upload to Personizely.
 In order to avoid confusion, the term of “Controller” should only be applied to the Client, unless we specify otherwise: “Personizely acting as a data Controller.”

 You can learn more about Personizely’s responsibilities and obligations as a Processor and/or Controller in our GDPR compliance document, or below in this Policy (see 4.
 Data Controller and Data Processor).

 This Policy also explains what measures we take to ensure Personal Data security and how you can access, edit or permanently delete such data.

 “Personal Data” means any information relating to an identified or identifiable natural person (‘data subject’); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 “Data subject” means the individual to whom Personal Data relates.